Runtime Reference#

 Warp allows generating kernels on-the-fly with various customizations, including closure support.
 Refer to the Code Generation section for the latest features.

-Arrays are the fundamental memory abstraction in Warp; they are created through the following global constructors:
+Arrays are the fundamental memory abstraction in Warp.
+They can be created through the following global constructor:

 wp.empty(shape=1024, dtype=wp.vec3, device="cpu")